3. Introduction to the Cyanobacteria

 We have much to learn about cyanotoxins and why they are produced.
 Not all cyanobacteria produce cyanotoxins, and those that can do not produce them all the time.
 HCBs may contain a mixture of toxic and nontoxic taxa, and the toxicity of an HCB can change over time.
 It is not possible to tell whether cyanotoxins are present without specifically testing for them.
 Therefore, it is best to avoid contact with any suspected HCB.

 Cyanotoxins are produced within the cells (intracellular toxins) and generally remain there until the cell wall is breached or the cell decays (USEPA 2014).
 Cyanotoxins outside the cell (extracellular toxins) are not visible to the human eye and are not easily removed by treatment options.
+See Section 2.4 of HCB-2, Cyanotoxin Distribution, Stability, and Exposure Considerations for more details.
 This is an important consideration when reviewing in-lake treatment options or evaluating drinking water sources.

 3.3.2 HCB Environmental Interactions